priyamsu3/git-demo/README.md

+ # git-demo
-my git first  project # git-demo
+my first it project or first comment